radar/ryanbigg.com/_posts/2022-11-24-the-gem-foundation.markdown

 So far, we have donated $1,058USD, with hopefully by next month's update that being at least $1,500.
 Unless some other benevolent donor like Roy comes along to sweeten the pot.

+**UPDATE #10**: I had an incredibly busy time over September and October, so I missed the monthly updates.
+As it's now November, this means that since the update yet another two payment of $35USD has been made to the Hanami organisation on GitHub.
+This brings our donations up to $1,128USD.

+This month, I saw [a GoFundMe was started by Toby Nieboer](https://www.gofundme.com/f/help-the-nieboer-family-get-home).
+To the worldwide Ruby community, Toby isn't much.
+He didn't write one of your favourite gems.
+He hasn't given the talk that changed the direction of your career.
+Believe it or not, he's written exactly 0 books.

+You probably have never met the guy.
+But a lot of people in Australia have.
+Toby was Ruby Australia's President for a long while, and in that role helped organise the 2019 RubyConf AU event, and some Rails Camps.

+Not only that, but he was the main organiser of the Melbourne Ruby meetup for years.
+I helped out by organising the pizza and drinks, but it was Toby who did the wrangling of the venue and the speakers.
+He put in the work to ensure the meetup kept going every month.

+All of this work with Ruby Australia and the Melbourne Ruby meetup was critically important for maintaining the wonderful Australian Ruby community.

+Since that time, he's moved over to the US to do recruiting work there.
+The recruiting scene isn't going so well with the economic situation being as it is, and so Toby and his family are packing up and moving back to Australia.

+Today I've donated $200 to Toby's family to help them get back and set up.
+Toby helped us.
+And now it's time for us to help Toby.

+This brings the Gem Foundation's total donations up to $1,328 USD.

 As always, here's a helpful chart to track our donations:

 ![The Gem Foundation donations](/images/gem-foundation/donations.png)